apino117/burger/README.md

 ## Getting Started

 To begin, submit a burger-object in the field and watch the magic!
+When you're burger appears it'll have a button you can click!
+See what clicking it does!!!

 ## Built With